ccatto/cattoGitNotes/CattoGitNotes.md

    origin	git@github.com:NewellBrands/ecom-commercecloud.git (push)
 ````

-* git remote -v diplays the origin's
+* git remote -v displays the origin's
-* what we need to do somethmes is to set the remote to the develop branch;
+* what we need to do sometimes is to set the remote to the develop branch;

 ````
     $ git remote add upstream [Upstream git URL]